sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 * Delta table
 * Iceberg

-## Syncing of dlt state
+## Syncing of data_load_tool state
-This destination fully supports [dlt state sync](../../general-usage/state#syncing-state-with-destination).
+This destination fully supports [data_load_tool state sync](../../general-usage/state#syncing-state-with-destination).
 To this end, special folders and files will be created at your destination which hold information about your pipeline state, schemas, and completed loads.
 These folders DO NOT respect your settings in the layout section.
 When using filesystem as a staging destination, not all of these folders are created, as the state and schemas are managed in the regular way by the final destination you have configured.

-You will also notice `init` files being present in the root folder and the special `dlt` folders.
-In the absence of the concepts of schemas and tables in blob storages and directories, `dlt` uses these special files to harmonize the behavior of the `filesystem` destination with the other implemented destinations.
+You will also notice `init` files being present in the root folder and the special `data_load_tool` folders.
+In the absence of the concepts of schemas and tables in blob storages and directories, `data_load_tool` uses these special files to harmonize the behavior of the `filesystem` destination with the other implemented destinations.

 :::note
 When a load generates a new state, for example when using incremental loads, a new state file appears in the `_dlt_pipeline_state` folder at the destination.
 To prevent data accumulation, state cleanup mechanisms automatically remove old state files, retaining only the latest 100 by default.
 This cleanup process can be customized or disabled using the filesystem configuration `max_state_files`, which determines the maximum number of pipeline state files to retain (default is 100).
 Setting this value to 0 or a negative number disables the cleanup of old states.